-"UC Davis encourages its faculty members to consider extensions of the (pre-tenure/review) period under circumstances that could interfere significantly with development of the qualifications necessary for (tenure/advancement).
-Examples of such circumstances may include birth or adoption of a child, extended illness, care of an ill family member, or significant alterations in appointment.

-Please note that under this policy the overall record of productivity and scholarly attainment forms the basis of your evaluation.
-Time since [appointment/promotion] is not a factor in this review."
+"UC Davis encourages its faculty members to consider extensions of the (pretenure/review) period under circumstances that could interfere significantly with development of the qualifications necessary for (tenure/advancement).
+Examples of such circumstances may include birth or adoption of a child, extended illness, care of an ill family member, significant alterations in appointment, and impacts of COVID-19.
+Please note that under UC Davis policies and guidelines the overall record of productivity and scholarly attainment forms the basis of your evaluation.
+Time since appointment is not a factor in this review -- the materials in the file should be evaluated as if they were completed during the usual normative time and not according to the actual elapsed time."